-Mark Tewdwr-Jones is Professor of Town Planning and a member of the Global Urban Research Unit at Newcastle University and one of the UK's leading authorities on planning, land use, and urban development.
+Planner-geographer Mark Tewdwr-Jones is Professor of Town Planning and a member of the Global Urban Research Unit at Newcastle University and one of the UK's leading authorities on planning, land use, and historic and contemporary urban change.

-Among Mark's achievements are aspects of spatial strategic planning thinking, the study and representation of planning on screen, behavioural dimensions to planning theory, and the relationship between planning and other policy fields such as housing.
+Among Mark's achievements are aspects of strategic spatial planning thinking and spatial governance, the study and representation of planning historically in film and television, behavioural dimensions to planning theory, and the relationship between planning and other policy fields such as housing.

-Born in Wales and educated at University of Wales Cardiff and Birkbeck College London in town planning, politics and film, Mark has worked previously in local government in Devon and at Cardiff, Aberdeen and UCL universities.
+Born in Wales and educated at University of Wales Cardiff and Birkbeck College London, Mark has worked previously in local government in Devon and at Cardiff, Aberdeen and UCL universities.
 A regular commentator in the media, he possesses almost 25 years experience of teaching and writing about urban and regional planning.

 He is the author or editor of 14 books, including: The European Dimension of British Planning (with R.H.
 Williams, 2001); The Planning Polity: Planning, Government and the Policy Process (2002); Planning Futures: New Directions for Planning Theory (with P. Allmendinger, 2002); Second Homes (with N. Gallent and A. Mace, 2005); Territory, Identity and Spatial Planning (with P. Allmendinger, 2006); Decent Homes for All (with N. Gallent, 2007); Urban and Regional Planning (with Sir P. Hall, 2011), Urban Reflections: Narratives of Place, Planning and Change (2011); Spatial Planning and Governance (2012); The Collaborating Planner?
 Practitioners in the Neo-liberal Age (with B. Clifford, 2013); and The Planning Imagination - a tribute to Sir Peter Hall and his contribution to urban and regional planning (with N. Phelps and R. Freestone, 2014).

-Mark is an Academician of the Academy of Social Sciences and holds a passionate interest in inter-disciplinary research.
+Mark became an Academician of the Academy of Social Sciences in 2011 and was appointed a Fellow of the Royal Town Planning Institute in 2013.
+He holds a passionate interest in inter-disciplinary research.
 He is Visiting Professor of Geography and Planning at University College Dublin and Adjunct Professor of Urban Planning and Design at the University of New South Wales, and he has been the recipient of distinguished visiting fellowships at Guadalajara, California, Nijmegen, Pretoria, Malta, Sydney, Hong Kong, Seoul and Shanghai.
 In 2009, he was a speaker at the Cheltenham Science Festival, and was curator of city and film sessions at the Open City London Documentary Film Festival in 2011 and 2012.

-He is currently looking at research on: data and intelligence needs in cities; planning and place making and assets to growth; and localism.
+He is currently looking at research on: city futures and data and intelligence needs; planning and place making and assets to growth; and localism.
 He is the 'People, Place and Communities Theme Champion' at the Newcastle Institute for Social Renewal.

-Mark Tewdwr-Jones BSc (Hons), DipTP, MA, PhD, AcSS, FRSA, FRGS, FRTPI, FeRSA
+Mark Tewdwr-Jones BSc (Hons), DipTP, MA, PhD, AcSS, FRSA, FRGS, FRTPI, FeRSA, AoU